-This program gives the theory and practice to prepare students for jobs as Respiratory Therapists.
+This program gives the theory and practice to prepare students for jobs as respiratory therapists.
 It also prepares for transfer into four year programs.

-The program consists of one year of support course work followed by a summer session and one year of major course work.
+The program consists of one year of support coursework followed by a summer session and one year of major coursework.
 Students who are accepted into the program and complete all required courses will be scheduled to enter the hospital portion of their program beginning with the first semester of the major work.

-Graduates will receive an Associate of Science degree in Respiratory Therapy.
+Graduates will receive an associate of applied science degree in Respiratory Therapy.